jumba23/InvenTrack-frontend/README.md

 2. **Order Processing**: Handle and process customer orders.
 3. **Supplier Management**: Manage supplier information and orders.
 4. **Reporting**: Generate and view various business reports.
-5. **User Authentication**: Secure login and signup functionality.
+5. **User** Authentication: Secure login, signup, and route protection.

 ## Authentication

-The frontend application handles user authentication by passing user parameters to the backend.
-The backend utilizes the Supabase package for authentication services.
+Utilizes Supabase for backend authentication.
+Frontend stores authentication token in HTTP Cookies.
+Protected routes are managed by the RouteGuard component.

 Authentication flow:

-1. User enters credentials on the frontend.
+1. User submits credentials.
-2. Frontend sends credentials to the backend API.
+2. Frontend sends request to backend API.
 3. Backend authenticates with Supabase and returns a token.
-4. Frontend stores the token (currently in localStorage) and uses it for subsequent authenticated requests.
+4. Frontend stores the token and uses it for subsequent requests.

-**Note**: Consider using more secure storage methods for tokens in future updates.

 ## Development Practices